None-later/GDPR.Application.Docs/End User/AddingData.md

 # Adding Data

 In order to be matched to remote applications, you must add your personal data.
-This data can is broken into many different categories.
+This data is classified into a few different categories.

 ##  Types of data